Juliet-Simpson/Custom-Cupboards/README.md

 Named 'cupboards' at the outset of the project, later sometimes referred to as 'designs' as designs would be a more logical name, given both cupboards and shelving units are available.
 Contains models, views and forms for users and site owners to perform all functionality related to 'cupboards' (and shelving untits).
-* Models
 * Contains 3 models: Type, Material and Cupboard.
 Type and Material are both foreign keys in the Cupboard Model.
 * Designs page, entitled so from a users perspective, infact cupboards.html, giving users a list of all designs with an image and information and the option to select this design to proceed further towards its purchase.
 A view, 'cupboards' and url for rendering the template.
 * Filtering by type of the designs on cupbaords.html and sorting them by name, example price or material.
 Functionality to do this within the 'cupboards' view.
 * Cupboard details page, cupboard_details.html, and view and url to render the template, where a user can find out more information about a selected design and enter their required dimensions and shelves to press calculated and receive a quote on the next page.